telerik/maui-docs/controls/datagrid/filtering/programmatic-filtering.md

 ---
 title: Programmatic Filtering
 page_title: .NET MAUI DataGrid Documentation - Programmatic Filtering
-description: Check our Programmatic Filtering documentation article for Telerik DataGrid for .NET MAUI control.
+description: Programmatic Filtering can be used for external filtering.
+You could disable the built-in filtering UI and programmatically filter tha data in the grid.
 position: 3
 slug: datagrid-programmatic-filtering
 ---

 # Programmatic Filtering

+Programmatic Filtering could be used for external filtering.
+For example, disable the built-in filtering UI and to filter the data in the grid programmatically.
-Programmatic filtering is achieved by adding different filter descriptors in the `FilterDescriptor` collection of the control.
+Programmatic Filtering is achieved by adding different filter descriptors in the `FilterDescriptor` collection of the control.

 The following descriptor types are supported: